corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ## `std::collections::BTreeMap`

-That one's a bit controversial.
-Hear me out!
+"Hold on, *another* collection?" you might ask.

+I would like to preface this section by saying that I don't think too strongly about this.
+This is certainly the most controversial point on this list, but hear me out!

-Rust has two map implementations in the standard library:
+As you know, Rust has two map implementations in the standard library:
 `BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.
 For a long time, a ["performance trick"](https://users.rust-lang.org/t/hashmap-vs-btreemap/13804/2) was to use `BTreeMap` if you needed a faster hash map implementation.